affilirator/thekitchen-pot/src/content/blog/best-lunch-cooler-for-construction-workers.md

 ## What are Lunch Coolers?

-Whenever you're doing manual tasks, you will feel drained.
+Whenever you’re doing manual tasks, you will feel drained.
 There is no better feeling than being able to reach out and grab a bottle of your favorite cold drink.

 Lunch coolers are built to enable you to achieve this.
 They are insulated and well-built to ensure that your drinks and food remain cold/warm for long, without going bad.